GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Knowledge Handler

 \labelitemi~ \textbf{Determining the Attributes.} In the context of DBMS knob tuning, we primarily consider four types of attributes: \textit{suggested\_values}, \textit{min\_value}, \textit{max\_value} and \textit{special\_value}.
 Firstly, the most typical hint to consider is the recommended values for a knob since they performed well in the past practice and can serve as good starting points for new scenario.
 Secondly, we take into account the minimum and maximum values suggested in the tuning knowledge.
 This is because the default value ranges provided by DBMS vendors are excessively broad, complicating the optimization process (e.g., there will be a large number of values whose effect on the DBMS performance is unknown and this means ML models require much more iterations to converge to good configurations) and introducing the risk of system crashes (e.g., set memory-related knobs to a value higher than the available RAM can crash the DBMS).
 Finally, there are knobs with ``special values'' and these values are hard to be modeled by ML methods since they lead to distinct behaviours of DBMS.
 Thus we use \textit{special\_value} to handle such special situations.
 The techniques to utilize these values are detailed in Section \ref{subsec: space-reduction}.

 \labelitemi~ \textbf{Determining the Attribute Values.} Extracting specific knob values for certain attributes from given texts is challenging due to the brittle nature of LLM (i.e., small modifications to the prompt can cause large variations in the LLM outputs \cite{li2022advance}).
-Since it is useful to acquire a more reliable result by aggregating multiple imperfect but effective results \cite{arora2022ask, sagi2018ensemble}, we develop a \textit{Prompt Ensemble Algorithm} to determine the attribute values effectively and its workflow is summarized in Figure \ref{fig: prompt-ensemble}.
+Since it is useful to acquire a more reliable result by aggregating multiple imperfect but effective results \cite{arora2022ask, sagi2018ensemble}, we develop a \textit{Prompt Ensemble Algorithm} to determine the attribute values effectively.
 Specifically, it involves three steps: modeling the extracting task as a Natural Language Problem such that it can be answered by LLM, varying the prompts to prepare multiple results, and aggregating these results to produce the final result:

 Step 1: we model the transformation task as a series of information extraction problems.
 At first, we decompose the transformation task into two subtasks of extracting (1) \textit{suggested\_values}, \textit{min\_value}, \textit{max\_value} and (2) \textit{special\_value}, respectively.
 We tackle \textit{special\_value} separately because \textit{special\_value} has its own context, which will be discussed in Section \ref{subsec: space-reduction}.
-Next, we prepare the prompt following the template in Figure \ref{fig: prompt-template} for each subtask.
+Next, we prepare the prompt for each subtask.
 The $\{target\_values\}$ is a placeholder to be determined by task type (e.g., it is replaced with the definition of special values if we want to extract \textit{special\_value} from the $\{knowledge\}$).
 We also include examples in the prompt to utilize the in-context learning of LLM.